 If you are using Microsoft Word or another word processing program to write your letter, there are templates available that can help you format your letter correctly.
 Here’s more information on free Microsoft Word letter templates.

-More Letter Writing Information
+More Letter Format Examples

-If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, and appreciation letters.
+If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank-you letters, follow-up letters, job acceptance or rejection letters, resignation letters, and appreciation letters.
 You’ll find all those along with samples of business and employment-related letters in this review of letter samples.